 photo credit: Cristi Crisbasan

-I was born in 1956, in Bucharest, Romania, to a family of artists, so I think that my passion for all things creative was in many ways predestined.
-My parents thought I would become a sculptor, or a painter, like them.
+I was born in 1956, in Bucharest, Romania.
+My parents would have liked to become a sculptor, or a painter, like them.
 Instead, I set up to conquer the world with my fully-manual-Russian-camera.

 I held my first camera at 14 and my passion for photography lived and grew stronger ever since.
 Art, though, was not the best option in those times.
 So, while I got a Master’s Degree in Engineering, I kept photographing the world around me.

-But times have changed and 1989, the year the Eastern Europe Stood Still, came.
+But times have changed and the resurgence year for Eastern Europe came.
 On the 21st of December 1989, I took to the streets with my camera.
-I was shooting my photos while the regime troops were shooting bullets.
 I was arrested shortly, put in jail and released after Ceausescu’s flight.
-Free, I found myself back on the streets, working to bear witness to the sacrifice of the heroes and victims of this Revolution.
+Free, I found myself back on the streets, working to bear witness to the sacrifice of the heroes and victims of that Revolution.
 And just then, a miracle happened: a photographer with a huge, beautiful camera slipped on the ice right in front of me.
 I lent him a hand.
 He happened to be Pascal Parrot, photographer for Sigma.
-Next day, I resigned from my job, and for the following 8 years I was a professional photographer for Sygma, AFP, EPA, and AP.
+Next day, I resigned from my job, and for the following 8 years I was a photographer for Sygma, AFP, EPA, and AP.
+Those were the best days I’ve ever had but I didn’t know it then.

-Eventually I took what at that time seemed to be a step further: working on my own in commercial photography.
-A different world with different rules.
-I learned a lot about the business and the workflow.
-I now worked in my own studio, big cameras, big lenses, light kits, assistants.
+In 1999 I made the choice which at that time seemed to lead me a step further: working on my own in commercial photography.
+Different world with different rules.
+I had my own studio, big cameras, big lenses, studio lighting kits and assistants.
 My clients were advertising agencies in most cases.
-(To get a feeling for the broad range of work I’ve done, you might want to check out my old commercial web-site at www.andreiiliescu.ro, or download a CV)
+I learned about the business and the workflow.
+(To get a feeling for the kind of work I’ve done, you might want to check out my old commercial website at www.andreiiliescu.ro, or even download a CV)

-But all this time, photojournalism kept whispering in my ear, beckoning me.
-So I started to travel, more and more.
-Now I’m working mainly on personal long-term projects, be fascinated by the culture and vision of the various people from all around the world.
+Now I’m working mainly on personal long-term projects, being fascinated by the culture and vision of the people from all around the world.

-And this very vivid image appeared to me.
-A schoolboy, 40 ago, skipping classes, wondering through his town, with his Praktica and some Orwo films in his pockets.
+And this very vivid image constantly appears in my mind: A schoolboy, 45 ago, skipping classes, wandering through his town, with his Praktica and some Orwo films in his pockets.
 And that’s who I will always be.